SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

 The RHO gene provides instructions for making a protein called rhodopsin.
-This protein is necessary for normal vision, particularly in low-light conditions.
-Rhodopsin is found in specialized light receptor cells called rods.
-As part of the light-sensitive tissue at the back of the eye (the retina), rods provide vision in low light.
-Other light receptor cells in the retina, called cones, are responsible for vision in bright light.
+This protein is found in the light-sensitive tissue at the back of the eye (the retina).
+The retina contains two types of specialized light receptor cells called rods and cones.
+Cones are responsible for color vision and vision in bright light.
+Rods are responsible for vision in low light.
+Rhodopsin is found in rods, where it plays a critical role in vision in low-light conditions.

-The rhodopsin protein is attached (bound) to a molecule called 11-cis retinal, which is a form of vitamin A. When light hits this molecule, it activates rhodopsin and sets off a series of chemical reactions that create electrical signals.
-These signals are transmitted to the brain, where they are interpreted as vision.
+The rhodopsin protein binds to a molecule called 11-cis retinal, which is a form of vitamin A. When light hits this molecule, it activates rhodopsin and sets off a series of chemical reactions that create electrical signals.
+These signals are transmitted to the brain for interpretation.

 Health Conditions Related to Genetic Changes